 Formal report classification includes accounting reports, functional reports, and other lengthy reports.

 Informal reports are the opposite of a formal reports.
 It lacks strict structuring, contains short messages, and uses casual language.

 Businesses intending to pass quick critical information often use informal reports.
 Informal reports pay more attention to fast and effective communication than formal structuring.

-Again, other types of reports fall into this category, including digital postings, emails, memo reports, and some forms of internal reports.
+Again, other types of informal reports fall into this category, including digital postings, emails, memo reports, and some forms of internal reports.